kieran-ryan/leabhar-cliste/security.md

 Do:

 - Use a single server endpoint that manages priorities on the backend
-  - Artifactory supports virtual repositories that allow you to use a single endpoint that then "virtually" dispatches to an appropriate backend repository, including features like prioritisation.
+  - Artifactory supports virtual repositories that allow you to use a single endpoint that "virtually" dispatches to an appropriate backend repository, including features like prioritisation.
 That means you can configure Artifactory to always prioritise private repositories.
 - Mirror public packages to your private PyPi
 - Tie dependency installation to a hash of the contents rather than just the name and version of the package
   - Even if the name and package are the same, if any contents are different than expected, installation will fail.
 This can be done with tools like `pip-tools` and `poetry`.